robbert-vdh/yabridge/src/common/serialization/vst3/README.md

 replace this readme with a link to that document.

-The VST3 SDK uses an architecture where every object inherits from an interface, and every interface inherits from `FUnknown` which offers a sort of query interface.
-Newer versions of an interface with added functionality then inherit from the previous version of that interface.
-Every interface (and thus also newer versions of an old interface) get a unique identifier.
+The VST3 SDK uses an architecture where every object inherits from an interface, and every interface inherits from `FUnknown` which offers a dynamic casting interface through `queryInterface()`.
+Every interface gets a unique identifier.
 It then uses a smart pointer system (`FUnknownPtr<I>`) that queries whether the `FUnknown` matches a certain interface by checking whether the IDs match up, allowing casts to that interface if the `FUnkonwn` matches.
-This means that an `IPluginFactory*` may also be an `IPluginFactory2*` or an `IPluginFactory3*`.
-For yabridge we need to be able to pass concrete serializable objects that implement these interfaces around.

-## Serializing simple objects

-TODO: Think of a better naming scheme

-Serializing an object that implements `ISimple` that only stores data and can't perform any callbacks works as follows:

-1. We define a class called `YaSimple` that inherits from `ISimple`.
-2. We fetch all data from `ISimple` and store it in `YaSimple`.
-3. `YaSimpl` can then be serialized with bitsery and transmitted like any other object.

-Our
-solution approach for serializing Our solution here is to build an object that's compatible with `IPluginFactory3` that copies all data from the original object

-## Serializing versioned interfaces

-For serializing versioned interfaces, such as `IPluginFactory3`, we'll do something similar:

-1. As with simple object, we define a class called `YaPluginFactory` that inherits from `IPluginFactory3`.
-2. Now we start copying data starting with `IPluginFactory`, then moving on to `IPluginFactory2`, and then finally `IPluginFactory3`.
-When at some point our `FUnknownPtr<I>` returns a null pointer we know that the object doesn't implement that version of the interface and we can stop.
-3. During the copying process we'll also copy over the `iid`.
-This allows our object to appear as the highest version of the interface we were able to copy from.
-Doing this avoids complicated inheritance chains in our own implemetnation.
-4. `YaPluginFactory` can then be serialized with bitsery and transmitted like any other object.

-## Processors and controllers

-TODO: Not sure how this will work yet.
+Another important part of this system is interface versioning.
+Old interfaces cannot be changed, so when the SDK adds new functionality to an existing interface it defines a new interface that inherits from the old one.
+The `queryInterface()` implementation should then allow casts to all of the implemented interface versions.

+Lastly, the interfaces mostly provided a lot of getters for data, but some of the interfaces also provide callback functions that should perform some operation on the component implementing the interface.

+Yabridge's serialization and communication model for VST3 is thus a lot more complicated than for VST2 since all of these objects are loosely coupled and are instantiated and managed by the host.
+The model works as follows:

+1. For an interface `IFoo`, we provide a possibly abstract implementation called `YaFoo`.
+2. This class has a constructor that takes an `IPtr<IFoo>` interface pointer and copies all of the data from the interface's functions that do not perform any side effects.
+3. `YaFoo` then implements all the boilerplate required for `FUnknown`.
+This includes the constructor, destructor and methods required for reference counting, as well as the query interface.
+4. If `IFoo` is a versioned interface such as `IPluginFactory3`, the above two steps work slightly differently.
+When copying the data for a plugin factory, we'll start copying from `IPluginFactory`, and we'll copy data from each newer version of the interface that the `IPtr<IPluginFactory>` supports.
+   During this process we keep track of which interfaces were supported by the native plugin.
+In our query interface method we then only report support for the same itnerfaces that were supported by `IPtr<IPluginFactory`.
+5. `YaFoo` implements serialization and deserialization through bitsery so it can be sent between the native plugin and the Wine plugin host.
+6. If `IFoo` has methods that have side effects (such as instantiating a new object), then the implementations of those functions in `YaFoo` will be pure virtual and both the native plugin and the Wine plugin host should provide their own implementation.
+Since the functions will ever only be called from one of the two sides, the other side can just throw in their implementation.

+## Plugin Factory

+Aside form the above, the plugin factory is the only place where we may potentially report different values from those reported by the Windows VST3 plugin.
+If we encounter an itnerface we do not yet support, we will log a warning and we'll skip the interface since we wouldn't know how to handle it.